Miami Model Yovanna Ventura Shares Sexy Bathing Suit Photo Via Instagram

 Wilhelmina model Yovanna Ventura shared a saucy photo on Instagram over the weekend that sent her millions of followers into a frenzy.
 The Miami-born model, who has previously been romantically linked to Justin Bieber and The Weeknd, kept her caption simple, allowing her sexy pose to do all of the talking.

-To highlight the bathing suit itself, which was cut insanely high on Ventura’s hips to showcase all of her curves, Yovanna had her hair pulled back off her face and she wore some gold dangly earrings.
+To highlight the bathing suit itself, which was cut insanely high on Ventura’s hips to showcase all of her curves, Yovanna had her hair pulled back off her face, and she wore some gold dangly earrings.
 The model was looking directly at the camera in one photo and off over her shoulder in the other, and she had one long leg extended behind her.

 Ventura kept the caption to this Instagram post simple, coyly noting that Sagittarius season is coming.
 Yovanna has 5.3 million followers on the social media site, and nearly 150,000 of them signaled their appreciation for this sexy bathing suit shot in about 24 hours.
 In addition, more than 1,200 of them commented, and the model’s sultry pose was clearly a massive hit with them.